Beewitchy/sdio/README.md

 mode counterparts.
 In this fork what the new marker types allow is for the SD and SPI mode implementations of each command diverge based on the type of the `MmcBus` implementation they are being used with.
-This makes the command implementations quite a bit more complicated, but offers an addtional level of type safety at the bus implementation level which I have found very helpful in my own use case.
+This makes the command implementations quite a bit more complicated, but offers an addtional level of type safety at the bus implementation level which I have found very helpful when implementing the bus types myself.

 ## Definitions